material-motion/material-motion/specifications/runtime.md

 An Intention instance represents a plan of motion.

+**Example objects**:

+- `SquashAndStretch` causes a target to squash and stretch in the direction of its movement.
-**Examples**: An object named `Squishable` could be a type of Intention.
-A more generic object named `Tween` could also be a type of Intention. `Draggable` represents a gestural intention. `AnchoredSpring` represents a spring anchored to a location.
+- `Tween` could also be a type of Intention.
+- `Draggable` represents a gestural intention.
+- `AnchoredSpring` represents a spring anchored to a location.

 **Configuration**: Intentions can have configurable properties.